IBM/innovate-digital-bank/README.md

 Finally, edit your .env folder and add your Mongodb connection string

 ***Repeat these steps for all microservices.
-In addition to your mongo url, most will need the public IP address of your kubernetes cluster, _You can find that under the overview of your cluster on IBM Cloud_.***
+In addition to your mongo URL, most will need the public IP address of your Kubernetes cluster, _You can find that under the overview of your cluster on IBM Cloud_.***

 ### 4. Configure your environment mode
-When running the app locally without kubernetes, the microservices do not run on the NodePorts specified in our helm chart, so we need to point our portal and userbase microservices to the correct ports.
+When running the app locally without Kubernetes, the microservices do not run on the NodePorts specified in our helm chart, so we need to point our portal and userbase microservices to the correct ports.

 If you're running on macOS or any linux-based system, run the following in a terminal from the git repo's directory